Merca: Medieval Period

 According to the 12th-century author Al-Idrisi the Hawiye occupied the coastal areas between Ras Hafun and Merca, as well as the lower basin of the lower Shabelle river.
 Al-Idrisi's mention of the Hawiye is the first documentary reference to a specific Somali group in the Horn.
 Later Arab writers also make references to the Hawiye clan in connection with both Merca and the lower Shabelle valley.
 Ibn Sa'id (1214–74), for instance, considered Merca to be the capital of the Hawiye, who lived in fifty villages on the bank of a river which he called the Nile of Mogadishu, a clear reference to the Shabelle river.
 Yaqut al-Hamawi, another thirteen-century Arab geographer also mentions Merca, which he says belonged to the Black Berbers considered ancestors of modern Somalis.

 During the Middle Ages, the area was one of several prominent administrative centers of the Ajuran Sultanate.
 The polity formed one of the largest kingdoms in the Horn region.
 Various pillar tombs exist in the region, which local tradition holds were built in the 15th century when the Sultanate's naa'ibs governed the district.
 According to Ibn Sa'id in the thirteenth century described nearby Merca as one of the three most important cities on the East African coast along with Mogadishu and Barawa all serving as the commercial and Islamic centers for the Indian Ocean.

 Following the decline of Ajuran Sultanate.
 In the vicinity of Merca, a mysterious group known as the El Amir made its appearance between 1650 and 1700.
 According to an account collected by Guillain in 1847, a leader known as Amir, believed to originate from the Abgaal, formed a following or "tribe" which invaded the territory of Merca and expelled the Ajuran clan.
 The El Amir ruled for thirty-four years until the Biimaal expelled them and definitively occupied Merca.

 Early Modern

 One of the most powerful sultanates to have emerged from Southern Somalia called the Geledi Sultanate centered in Afgooye in the late 17th century.
-The Sultanate of Geledi tried to attack and destroy the Bimaal clan many times to try and capture the coastal city of Merca.
-But the Bimal of Merca managed to defeat the Geledi Sultanate 2 times.
+The Sultanate of Geledi tried to attack and destroy the Bimaal clan many times to try to capture the coastal city of Merca.
+But the Bimal of Merca managed to defeat the Geledi Sultanate two times.
 In 1843 Yusuf Mahamud, the Sultan of Geledi, vowed to destroy the Bimaal once and for all and mobilizes the Geledi army.
 In 1848 the sultan of the Geledi, Yusuf Mahamud was killed at Adaddey Suleyman, a village near Merca, in a battle between the Bimaal and Geledi Sultanates.
 His son Sultan Ahmed Yusuf tried to seek revenge but was also killed in 1878 at Agaaran, near Marka by the Bimal.
 This caused a steady decline in the Geledi Sultanate.